|Academic Year of Entry||2023/24|

 +852 3442 8948

-The Jockey Club College of Veterinary Medicine and Life Sciences offers a veterinary programme modelled on the Doctor of Veterinary Medicine (DVM) and aspires to international programme accreditation, with a vision to raise the standard of animal health care and the teaching of the veterinary medicine in the region.
+The Jockey Club College of Veterinary Medicine and Life Sciences offers a Bachelor of Veterinary Medicine (BVM) programme modelled on the Doctor of Veterinary Medicine (DVM) programme at Cornell University.

 Our vision is to become a centre of excellence in veterinary medicine and life sciences education and research and to be one of the 20 leading veterinary schools in the world within the next 20 years.
 Our BVM programme caters for the needs of the region, with particular emphasis on animal welfare, aquatic animal health, emerging infectious diseases, and food safety.